projectriff/cli/docs/riff_doctor.md

 ### Options

 ```
+      --all-namespaces   use all kubernetes namespaces
   -h, --help             help for doctor
+  -n, --namespace name   kubernetes namespace (defaulted from kube config)
 ```

 ### Options inherited from parent commands